 Why Do You Get Canker Sore From Braces?

-If you are on braces, you might be knowing about orthodontics wax.
-The silicon covers works in the same fashion.
-They protect your lips, mouth, and cheeks from coming in contact with braces brackets.
+If you are on braces, you might know about orthodontic wax.
+The silicon covers work in the same fashion.
+They protect your lips, mouth, and cheeks from coming in contact with the braces brackets.
 Please make sure the braces are completely dry when you put on a silicon cover on them.
 You can get silicon covers from any medical shop near you.

 A rinse with warm salt water soothes your pain and inflammation.
 Salt is a disinfectant, so it can also prevent the infection from spreading in your mouth.
 Mix some salt in a glass of warm water.
 Rinse at least 2-3 times a day or as much as you need to get relief from discomfort.